User Guide: Graduate Admissions

 For this project, my goal was to help prospective students at Carnegie Mellon University (CMU) with one of the most intensive tasks they face: applying to a master’s program.
 The result is this Admissions Guide, an instructional document and user guide that supports them through each step of the application process.

 Following CMUiii’s brand style guidelines, I wrote and designed this piece using Adobe InDesign.

 Though similar to other processes, admissions at CMU’s Integrated Innovation Institute is not like any other: It has unique instructions, timelines, and requirements.
 Despite direct access to information through our website and emails, I noticed that applicants continued to face roadblocks in their admissions journey.
 Quickly it became clear to me that we needed to reorganize the information within a schema that followed the mindset of the reader: to understand applicants’ pain points and fears while instructing them in the sequence in which they needed the information.

-To finish the document, I summarized the step-by-step guide with a checklist that can be accessed at any point throughout their application process, enabling multiple pathways to information and giving them a way to use the document as a reading-to-do.
+At the end of the guide, I included a step-by-step guide with a checklist that can be accessed at any point throughout their application process, enabling multiple pathways to information and giving them a way to use the document as a reading-to-do.